vraj152/numerical_analysis/README.md

   * To ensure the convergence, all the matrix are converted to diagonal dominant matrix.
   * Type of matrix can be generated:
     *  Random
-    *  Lower Traingular
+    *  Lower Triangular
-    *  Upper Traingular
+    *  Upper Triangular
     *  Tridiagonal
     *  Symmetric
     *  Z matrix